01-edu/Branch-AI/piscine/week02/day02/ex05/audit/README.md

 Only the 10 first predictions are outputted.
 The score is computed on all the data in the folds.
 For some reasons, you may have a different data splitting as mine.
 The requirement for this question is to have a score on the test set bigger than 92%.

-If the score is 1, congratulation you've leaked your first target.
-Drop the target from the X_train or X_test ;) !
+If the score is 1, congratulate you peer, he's just leaked his first target.
+The target should be dropped from the X_train or X_test ;) !

 ##### The question 4 is validated if the confusion matrix on the train set is similar to: